vortydev/Gary/README.md

 # Roles:

-Rename `roles.json.example` to `roles.json`.
-Add roles (case-sensitively!) to the file.
+Add roles (case-sensitively!) to the `roles.roles` section of `config.json`.
 Set `isAssignable` to `true` if you want your users to be able to assign themselves the role using the `role` command.
 Use `sortOrder` to specify the order in which `memberlist` displays roles, starting from 0.

 # Permissions:

-Rename `permissiongroups.json.example` to `permissiongroups.json`.
 By default a command is available to everyone.
-To limit the availability of a command, create a new group.
+To limit the availability of a command, create a new group in `config.json` under `permissions.permissiongroups`.
 Only the roles listed in the `roles` section of the group will be able to use a command listed in `commands`.

 # Links: